 Depending on the source, the cost of a typical basic maintenance wash/wax package a mobile detailer can expect to charge a customer usually ranges anywhere from around $50 to $100 per job.

-Example: Over the course of an 8 hour day, washing 3 vehicles based on my research is probably a good starting point for beginners.
+Example: Over an 8-hour day, washing 3 vehicles based on my research is probably a good starting point for beginners.

 Assuming you work 5 days per week as a sole proprietor with no employees, the revenue equation is as follows: